Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 6. Apply Tanning Oil

-With the skin laying flat on a surface, apply tanning oil to every part of the skin.
+With the skin lying flat on a surface, apply tanning oil to every part of the skin.
 The tanning oil prevents it from cracking or drying out.
 Don’t be economical with the tanning oil.
 Make sure the skin is well-oiled.
 Leave it with the tanning oil overnight.

 On the next day, you want to fill a container with five gallons of water.
 Immerse the skin in the water to rinse off any excess oil.
 This will in no way hinder the tanned hide.
 Dry the hide with towels and lay it flat on a surface to stretch and work every inch of it.
 Working the hide will keep it soft as it dries.